 Hopefully, you’ve managed to live a healthy lifestyle up to this point.
 If not, then it’s certainly time to change your bad habits and make better food choices and become physically active.

 Moreover, consider your family history and determine the diseases that you have a genetic disposition to.
 Use this information to calculate the possible added costs to your monthly budget.
 Specifically, in case you start taking maintenance medicine and require medical procedures.

 Live within your guaranteed income

 Hopefully, you can comfortably live off your guaranteed income.

 If so, then you can use the rest of your assets to generate income for non-necessities, such as travel and entertainment.
 You can also afford to invest your cash in higher-risk instruments.
 If not, then your focus should be on creating additional income.

 The easiest would be to do some freelance work.
 You can do consultancy jobs or start a low-capital business.
 Not only will this augment your budget, but it will also keep you mentally active.

 If you have a hobby, such as photography or baking, then you can likewise find ways to make money off your passion.
-This allows you to not only enjoy doing these activities that you like but also to earn from it.
+This allows you to not only enjoy doing these activities that you like but also to earn from them.
 And possibly, make it self-sustaining as well.

 Lastly, if your financial capacity allows it, you can also invest in real estate and earn from rental income.

 Do bucket investing